gregfromstl/gregfromstl/README.md

 # Hey 👋
-### My goal is to develop tools for spontaneous, organic learning.
+### My goal is to develop tools for spontaneous, organic, and inclusive learning.

 Interested in...
 - 🌱 Education